1coderookie/BSB-LPB-LAN_EN/docs/chap05.md

    - `define MQTT` → The MQTT module will be compiled (default setting).

-   - `byte mqtt_mode = 0;` → MQTT is deactivated (deafult setting); the following options are available:
+   - `byte mqtt_mode = 0;` → MQTT is deactivated (default setting); the following options are available:
    1 = send messages in plain text format
    2 = send messages in JSON format.
-Use this if you want a json package of your logging information printed to the mqtt topic (structure of the JSON payload: {"MQTTDeviceID": {"status":{"log_param1":"value1","log_param2":"value2"}, ...}})
+Use this if you want a json package of your logging information printed to the mqtt topic
+       Structure of the JSON payload: {"MQTTDeviceID": {"status":{"log_param1":"value1","log_param2":"value2"}, ...}}
    3 = send messages in rich JSON format.
-Use this if you want a json package of your logging information printed to the mqtt topic (structure of the rich JSON payload: {"MQTTDeviceID": {"id": one_of_logvalues, "name": "program_name_from_logvalues", "value": "query_result", "desc": "enum value description", "unit": "unit of measurement", "error", error_code}})
+Use this if you want a json package of your logging information printed to the mqtt topic
+       Structure of the rich JSON payload: {"MQTTDeviceID": {"id": one_of_logvalues, "name": "program_name_from_logvalues", "value": "query_result", "desc": "enum value description", "unit": "unit of measurement", "error", error_code}}

    - `byte mqtt_broker_ip_addr[4] = {192,168,1,20};` → IP of the MQTT broker (standard port 1883). *Please note the commas insted of dots!*